 Which leads to my second response.
 If joy is more aligned with contentment, what is contentment?
 The Apostle Paul wrote, “I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do all this through him who gives me strength.”
 (Philippians 4:11-13)

 Contentment is essentially about acceptance.
-Rather than living with a misguided sense of expectancy or entitlement, contentment is accepting the good and the bad as they come.
+Rather than living with a misguided, over-blown sense of expectancy or entitlement, contentment is accepting the good and the bad as they come.
 Contentment doesn’t mean you can’t enjoy the good times, thankfully.
 As it says in Ecclesiastes, there is a season and a time for everything.
 Contentment also doesn’t require a false Pollyanna disposition, pretending challenging times aren’t really challenging.
 No one is expected to be content with suffering, abuse, illness, poverty, or injustice.
 Rather, a holy sense of contentment accepts the typical moment’s of life – good or bad – whatever comes, even if we’re not really happy about it.

 I’ll be the first to admit, contentment is hard.
 I rarely feel content.
 There’s always something else I think I need or want.
 DIScontent comes much more naturally, and is so easily satisfied with a box of donuts, or binging on Netflix, or an online purchase.
 Satisfied, that is, temporarily.
 Feelings of discontent ALWAYS return.

 Which leads to my third response.
 The secret to true, godly contentment – I’m told – is trust and faith in God.
-I can be more joyfully and content if I trust God’s got my back.
+I can be more joyful and content if I trust God’s got my back.
 I can be content, even in my pain, if I sense God is giving me comfort and strength.
 I can handle today’s financial challenges, if I really believe God will provide my daily bread.
 I can deal with today’s losses and setbacks, if I believe in the God of grace and new beginnings.
 I can handle today’s rejection, if I’m secure in my relationship with God.

 Like I said, I’m not very good at contentment.
 I believe in God – obviously.
 But, I’m not nearly as trusting as I ought to be.
 Some days I do better than others.